[ Skip Main Nav ]

 Having experienced nurses in leadership positions is just as important as having them on the hospital floor.
 Whether you want to lead in nursing practice, education or the business of health care, the Master of Science in Nursing degree program can help bachelor's-prepared nurses like you take on a leading role.
 Challenge yourself and gain the knowledge and skills you need to solve the complex challenges facing health care today and tomorrow with our online master's in nursing degree.

-The University of Phoenix College of Health Sciences and Nursing is committed to helping prepare you to make an impact on both patients and health care delivery through:
+The University of Phoenix College of Health Professions is committed to helping prepare you to make an impact on both patients and health care delivery through: